-When can you pre-order the Google pixel 6 in the UK?
+When can you pre-order the Google Pixel 6 in the UK?

 It’s that time of year again.
 While Apple prepares to announce a new iPhone on 14 September, Google is waiting patiently in the wings for its chance to steal some of the smartphone limelight.

 We don’t have a confirmed announcement date from Google just yet, but as has become tradition for the search giant, it has already revealed some key details.
-Firstly, we already know there will be two new phones to get excited about, called the pixel 6 and pixel 6 pro.
+Firstly, we already know there will be two new phones to get excited about, called the Pixel 6 and Pixel 6 pro.

 We also know what colours will be offered for each handset – three options for each – and partially what they will look like.
 Google’s website shows the rear of the phone, complete with its pastel tones and visor-like camera module stretched across the entire width of the device.

-It’s a bold new design from Google and one that we hope symbolises a shift forward for the pixel 6.
-Last year’s pixel 5 (£599, Google.com) and 4a (£349, Google.com) left fans somewhat disappointed, especially with regards to the ageing camera system.
+It’s a bold new design from Google and one that we hope symbolises a shift forward for the Pixel 6.
+Last year’s Pixel 5 (£599, Google.com) and 4a (£349, Google.com) left fans somewhat disappointed, especially with regards to the ageing camera system.

-Another big step forward for Google this year is how the duo of pixel 6 handsets will be powered by the company’s own Tensor processor.
+Another big step forward for Google this year is how the duo of Pixel 6 handsets will be powered by the company’s own Tensor processor.
 This marks the first time that Google has designed its own in-house chip for a pixel handset.
-Google promises how the Tensor chip makes the pixel 6 and 6 pro its “smartest, most secure, and personal phones ever”.
+Google promises how the Tensor chip makes the Pixel 6 and 6 pro its “smartest, most secure, and personal phones ever”.
 Naturally, we’ll be the judge of that.

 Read More:

 That’s a lot for Google to reveal ahead of the announcement, but it’ll certainly give Apple fans something to think about as they watch the reveal of the iPhone 14 this week.
-Google hasn’t yet said when the pixel 6 phones will be fully revealed, instead saying they’re coming in the autumn.
-It’s all a bit vague, but we reckon the phones will arrive between late-September and mid-October, given the pixel 5’s 30 September reveal in 2020.
+Google hasn’t yet said when the Pixel 6 phones will be fully revealed, instead saying they’re coming in the autumn.
+It’s all a bit vague, but we reckon the phones will arrive between late-September and mid-October, given the Pixel 5’s 30 September reveal in 2020.

-The latest rumours suggest Google will reveal the pixel 6 and pixel 6 pro on 19 October.
+The latest rumours suggest Google will reveal the Pixel 6 and Pixel 6 pro on 19 October.

-When can you pre-order the Google pixel 6 in the UK?
+When can you pre-order the Google Pixel 6 in the UK?

 Hold your horses.
-Despite the teases, Google hasn’t actually revealed the pixel 6 in full yet.
+Despite the teases, Google hasn’t actually revealed the Pixel 6 in full yet.
 This means we don’t know what the specifications are, nor do we know what it will cost and when exactly it will go on sale.
-Pre-orders usually open soon after the latest pixel phone is announced, with recent rumours pointing towards a reveal on 19 October and an on-sale date of 28 October.
+Pre-orders usually open soon after the latest Pixel phone is announced, with recent rumours pointing towards a reveal on 19 October and an on-sale date of 28 October.

-How long does it take to get the Google pixel after pre-order?
+How long does it take to get the Google Pixel after pre-order?

-Since we don’t yet know the release date, or even when Google plans to fully reveal the pixel 6 duo, this question is tricky to answer.
-Last year, the pixel 5 shipped between two and four weeks after it was revealed, depending on the region you live in.
+Since we don’t yet know the release date, or even when Google plans to fully reveal the Pixel 6 duo, this question is tricky to answer.
+Last year, the Pixel 5 shipped between two and four weeks after it was revealed, depending on the region you live in.

-With the ongoing global chip shortage, it’s difficult to say if Google’s delivery of the pixel 6 and 6 pro will be quicker this year, or if buyers will be in for a wait again this time around.
+With the ongoing global chip shortage, it’s difficult to say if Google’s delivery of the Pixel 6 and 6 pro will be quicker this year, or if buyers will be in for a wait again this time around.
 We’ll hopefully have a clearer picture on this in the next few weeks.

-How much does the Google pixel 6 cost?
+How much does the Google Pixel 6 cost?

 Again, we do not have an answer here just yet.
-But, given the price of the previous-generation pixel 5, we can speculate that the pixel 6 and 6 pro will cost in the region of £599.
+But, given the price of the previous-generation Pixel 5, we can speculate that the Pixel 6 and 6 pro will cost in the region of £599.

 Google’s two-pronged approach this year gives it room to go above and below that rough estimate, but the company tends to aim at a price point below that of the £1,000-plus flagships of Apple and Samsung.